kedmahamelberg-ai/kedmahamelberg/_pages/teaching.md

 Consistently rated 8+/10 by students for teaching effectiveness, personal engagement, and clarity

 Recognized for bridging academic rigor with business relevance, using both humor and hands-on coaching

+**Top student comments include:**

+“Kedma is the best tutorial teacher I’ve had in three years” “Creative, engaging, and intellectually sharp”
+“Takes time to care — and to challenge us”